LOL - Chi ride è fuori

-LOL - Chi ride è fuori is an Italian comedy show of 2021 distributed by Amazon Prime Video and hosted by Fedez, Mara Maionchi (first edition) and Frank Matano (second edition), based on the format of Japanese comedian Hitoshi Matsumoto's Documental.
-The first four episodes were published on 1 April 2021, while the remaining two were made available on April 8.
+LOL - Chi ride è fuori is an Italian comedy reality television show based on the format of Japanese comedian Hitoshi Matsumoto's Documental.
+It is hosted by Fedez, Mara Maionchi (Season 1) and Frank Matano (Season 2–3), The first four episodes were published on 1 April 2021, while the remaining two were made available on April 8.

 On April 23, 2021, the game show was renewed for a second edition.
 The first 4 episodes of the second edition were released on February 24, 2022, while the remaining 2 on March 3, 2022.

 Rules

 The rules are the same as other editions: 10 comedians are locked in a house-theater for six consecutive hours.
 The goal of each player is to make others laugh by any means: jokes, gags, props (present in a special "locker room" or brought from outside).
 In case of laughter, smiles and grimaces, a player is initially cautioned with a yellow card and, subsequently, sent off with a red card and then eliminated from the game.
 Furthermore, the players are obligated to actively participate in the game, under penalty of a warning or elimination.

 The conductors (here defined as host and co-host), positioned in the so-called control room, observe and comment on what is happening in the room through a camera system and, using a console, give the competitors precise commands and / or suggest to them inputs for comic interventions.
 The last player remaining wins.
 The final prize is 100,000 euros, which the winner will donate entirely to charity.